A bindings-compatible controller that manages a tree of objects.

-NSTree is a bindings compatible controller that manages a tree of objects.
-It provides selection and sort management.
+NSTree class provides selection and sort management.
 Its primary purpose is to act as the controller when binding

 NSBrowser instances to a hierarchical collection of objects.
 The root content object of the tree can be a single object, or an array of objects.

 NSTree object requires that you describe how the tree of objects is traversed by specifying the key-path for child objects specified by

 children.
 All child objects for the tree must be key-value coding compliant for the same child key path.
 If necessary, you should add properties to your model classes that map the child key name to the appropriate class-specific property name.

 Child objects can implement a count method (specified to the tree controller using

 count) that, if provided, returns the number of child objects available.
 Your model objects are expected to update the value of the count key path in a key-value observing compliant method.
 Optionally, you can also provide a leaf key path using

 leaf that specifies a key in your model object that returns

 true if the object is a leaf node, and